 Check out this short video below for even more information about making your English lessons awesome:

 Have your Say!

 What are your thoughts about this lesson plan for a super-long class?
+Do you have any tips or tricks for planning an English class that’s this long?
 Leave a comment below and let us know.